Maximising Credit Potential with CIBIL Score Management

 Most credit card companies let customers pay the minimum amount due, which is often between 5% and 10% of the balance owed.
 A person can prevent a late payment or default in this manner.
 In addition to interest, the remaining balance is carried over to the subsequent billing cycle.
 In the long run, he should aim to pay the full amount owing on the account rather than just the minimum amount required in order to prevent accruing interest.
 One should always make on-time, full payments to keep a decent credit score.

-7. Avail at least one credit product:
+7. Avail at least One Credit Product:

 Getting loans approved under their own names might be challenging for people who have no credit history.
 Even if they are approved for a loan, the interest rates will still be greater than those provided to those with credit histories.
 In order to keep your credit history and raise your credit score to 750 and eventually close to 900, it may be a good idea to obtain at least one credit line, such as a credit card.